Briansim74/Market-Making-Trading-System/research_findings.md

 If the clustering is unstable, I will recalibrate the model rather than treating the current labels as permanent market states.

 ### 6.3.
-H3 - Microprice Alpha
+H3 - Microprice contains short-horizon predictive information that strengthens with forecast horizon
 The microprice signal is:
 ```
 micro_signal = microprice − mid
 ```

-I tested the signal against future mid-price returns without incorporating the structural fair-value model.
+I tested the microprice signal against future mid-price returns using the midprice as the baseline fair-value reference.

 #### Microprice IC Curve
 <img width="400" height="800" alt="ic_curve" src="https://github.com/Briansim74/Market-Making-Trading-System/blob/main/microprice_rank_ic.png"/>

 The results show increasing predictive information across the tested horizons.

-The strongest result is at 5 seconds:
 ```
 IC:           0.416
 Rank IC:      0.330
 Sharpe proxy: 0.207
 ```
+Within the tested horizons, the strongest result occurs at 5 seconds, with IC = 0.416 and Rank IC = 0.330.

-The evidence suggests that the microprice signal contains information about subsequent price evolution.
+The increasing IC across the tested horizons suggests that microprice deviation contains information about subsequent price evolution beyond the immediate quote horizon.
+This motivates testing the signal as a bounded adjustment rather than as a standalone directional trading signal.

 However, this does not yet establish that the signal produces positive market-making returns.